 When Lady Somerset dies, everything changes at Somerset Manor.
 Mona makes a friend when a new member of the Somerset family takes over the estate.
 Suddenly she is travelling to London, attending exciting parties and hanging out with the Somerset family.
 But then she finds out a truly devastating secret which turns her life upside down.

-This is a beautifully written books, which paints a very vivid picture of middle class 1920s decadence.
+This is a beautifully written book, which paints a very vivid picture of middle class 1920s decadence.
 Things do happen, but it’s all quite gradual.
 My daughter kept wondering if there was really a twist to the story at all.
 She wondered if it was going to be ‘another My Sister Jodie‘.
 In My Sister Jodie, the story only seems to happen right at the very end.
 The blurb alludes to the secret, but it is revealed very late in the book.
 I must admit, I’d kind of half guessed it, but not completely.
 Everything about Dancing the Charleston is way better than My Sister Jodie – the story, the characters and the whole atmosphere of the book.

 There is even a familiar face who appears.
 We guessed who it was straightaway.
 I thought it was a shame that she revealed her name, it would have been nice for it to have remained a secret that you either got or you didn’t.
 I’m pretty sure that Jacqueline Wilson is also introducing us to a gay character here, although my daughter didn’t pick up on that.